ksuderman/training-material/topics/admin/tutorials/k8s-managing-galaxy/tutorial.md

 >    previously set values, and apply the new ones on top.
 The `--set-file`
 >    option will set the value of the `configs.custom_tool_conf.xml`
 >    key in your values file to the contents of the specified file, as a text
 >    string.
-Each file under `configs` key in `values.yaml` is automatically
+Each file under the `configs` key in `values.yaml` is automatically
->    mapped into Galaxy's `config` directory within the running container.
+>    mapped into Galaxy's `config` directory.
 >
-> 4. Notice that while the chart is upgrading, the existing version continues
+> 5. Notice that while the chart is upgrading, the existing version continues
 >    to function.
-The changeover will occur when the new container is online
+The changeover will occur when the new containera are online
 >    and signals readiness to Kubernetes by responding to web requests on
 >    the relevant port.
 Log into the Kubernetes dashboard and watch the logs
 >    as the new pods come online.
 >
-> 5. List the installed helm charts again and note that the revision of the chart
+> 6. List the installed helm charts and note that the revision of the galaxy chart
 >    has changed.
 These revisions are useful because it allows us to rollback
 >    our changes if they are incorrect.
 This will be covered in a later section.
 >